-The Federal Bureau of Investigation's once classified documents on some of America’s greatest writers seemed to blur the lines of free speech, creativity, and apparent subversive behavior.
-Here are tidbits from the files on 10 literary giants.
+The Federal Bureau of Investigation's once-classified documents on some of America’s greatest writers seemed to blur the lines of free speech, creativity, and apparent subversive behavior.
+Here are some tidbits from the files on 10 literary giants.

-An American novelist, essayist, and war correspondent, the 56-year-old Vollman discovered the hundreds of pages of his FBI file a few years ago.
+In 2013, American novelist, essayist, and war correspondent William T. Vollman wrote about the experience of discovering the hundreds of pages of his FBI file.
 In them, he was listed as a Unabomber suspect: “S-2047 William T. Vollman.
 Predicated on a referral from a citizen.
 Investigation has determined that Vollman, a professional author, is widely travelled, however, existing travel records for him do not eliminate him as a viable suspect.”

-Not only was the Harlem Renaissance poet flagged as a Communist, but the FBI also painted him as the anti-Christ.
-Hughes’ poem, “Goodbye Christ,” caught the Bureau’s attention in 1941.
+Not only was Langston Hughes flagged as a Communist, but the FBI also painted him as the anti-Christ.
+Hughes’s poem, “Goodbye Christ,” caught the Bureau’s attention in 1941.
 Although written in 1932, it was relatively obscure until it appeared in the Saturday Evening Post on December 21, 1940, and read:

 You did alright in your day, I reckon-

 They ghosted you up a swell story, too,

 Called it Bible-